FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-structure.md

     isAccountOwner?: boolean;
     isAdminAdmin?: boolean;
     isCommentModeratorAdmin?: boolean;
-    groupIds?: string[];
+    /** If null, Access Control will not be applied to the user.
+If an empty list, this user will not be able to see any pages or @mention other users. **/ groupIds?: string[] | null;
 }
 [inline-code-end]

 ### Access Control

 Users can be broken into groups.
+This is what the `groupIds` field is for, and is optional.